Kroenke Sports & Entertainment: Real estate

-Kroenke Sports & Entertainment owns Ball Arena in Downtown Denver, home of the Nuggets and Avalanche, and co-owns Dick's Sporting Goods Park in Commerce City, home of the Rapids.
+Kroenke Sports & Entertainment owns Ball Arena in downtown Denver, home of the Nuggets and Avalanche, and co-owns Dick's Sporting Goods Park in Commerce City, home of the Rapids.
 Both venues were built by his development company.
 In 2002, Kroenke bought the historic Paramount Theatre in Denver.
-Kroenke also established TicketHorse, a ticket company that provides in-house sales.
-Operations of 1stBank Center in Broomfield, Colorado were taken over by Peak Entertainment—a joint venture between KSE and AEG Live Rocky Mountain, in June 2009, for 28 years.
+He established TicketHorse, a ticket company which provides in-house sales.
+Operations of 1stBank Center in Broomfield, Colorado, were taken over by Peak Entertainment—a joint venture between KSE and AEG Live Rocky Mountain, in June 2009, for 28 years.

-As part of relocating the Rams back to Los Angeles, Kroenke spearheaded the construction of a new billion dollar NFL stadium in Inglewood, California called SoFi Stadium.
+As part of moving the Rams back to Los Angeles, Kroenke spearheaded the construction of a new billion dollar NFL stadium in Inglewood, California called SoFi Stadium.
 The stadium is a component of Hollywood Park, a mixed-use commercial and residential development project on the site of the former Hollywood Park Racetrack.
-On January 5, 2015, it was announced that Kroenke, the owner of the then St. Louis Rams had partnered with Stockbridge Capital Group (owners of the Hollywood Park Land Company), to build an NFL stadium and complex on the existing Hollywood Park development and on a parcel of land owned by Kroenke.
-The stadium itself is owned and operated by KSE subsidiary StadCo LA, LLC. in partnership with Los Angeles Chargers ownership and opened in 2020 as the home to the Rams and the Chargers.

-As part of his ownership of Arsenal, Kroenke has control over the team's stadium Emirates Stadium in Holloway, London, England.
+On January 5, 2015, it was announced that Kroenke, the owner of the St. Louis Rams (now Los Angeles Rams) had partnered with Stockbridge Capital Group (owners of the Hollywood Park Land Company), to build an NFL stadium and complex on the existing Hollywood Park development and on a parcel of land owned by Kroenke.
+The stadium itself is owned and operated by KSE subsidiary StadCo LA, LLC. in partnership with the Los Angeles Chargers owners and opened in 2020 as the home to the Rams and the Chargers.
+As part of his ownership of Arsenal, Kroenke has control over the team's stadium Emirates Stadium in Holloway, London.